yobta/validator/README.md

 - `effect(callback)` – executes a callback, returns input value
 - `errors(callback)` – calls back with `YobtaError`
 - `success(callback)` – executes a callback whenever the current step have no errors
+- `validity(callback)` – maps validation errors to the form inputs, or sends current error to the callback when can't map

 ### Transforms